 Pillar 1 Risks Pillar 1 Approach Credit Risk The Bank uses the Standardized Approach for calculating regulatory capital requirements for Credit Risk.
-This approach allows the use of external ratings from designated credit-rating agencies wherever available in determining the from designated credit-rating agencies wherever available in determining the appropriate risk weights.
+This approach allows the use of external ratings from designated credit-rating agencies wherever available in determining the appropriate risk weights.
 The risk weights are determined by the asset class and the external rating of the counterparty.
 The net exposure incorporates off balance sheet exposures after applying the credit conversion (CCF) and credit risk mitigation (CRM) factors.
 Market Risk The Bank uses the Standardized Approach for calculating regulatory capital requirements for Market Risk.
 Operational Risk The Bank uses the Basic Indicator Approach for calculating regulatory capital requirements for Operational Risk.